fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 * Block-creator - An actor that creates blocks for the block chain.
 This is either a miner in a PoW system, a minter in a PoS system, or both in a hybrid system.
 * Block-creation-power - The relative ability of a block-creator to create blocks.
 For example, in PoW systems this is hash-power - how many hash attempt that block-creator can do per second.
 In PoS systems this is generally the size of stake.
 This will often be talked about in terms of percentage.
 A block-creator that has 20% of the block-creation-power will be able to create on average 20% of the total number of valid blocks created in a given timeframe.

-# Quantifying Security: The Minimum Cost of Attack
+# Quantifying Security

+To quantify the security of a blockchain consensus algorithm, I propose examining two major factors:

+1. The likely minimum cost of attack, and
+2. The damage done by such an attack.

+This methodology allows us to plot any given attack along these two dimensions in order to compare possible attacks on various different consensus algorithms, but can also be used to measure the cost effectiveness of each attack, by dividing the cost of the attack by the damage done by that attack.
+A consensus algorithm that allows the a more cost-effective attack than another isn't necessarily a less secure algorithm however, because the raw cost of attack has the potential to put the attack beyond feasibility for most or even any foreseeable attacker.
+As always, security is dependent on what you're trying to secure against, and nothing is 100% secure.

-The basic minimum cost to attack any consensus protocol is finding the minimum cost an attacker would have to expend, risk, or obtain in order to have a high likelihood of successfully executing an attack within a reasonable timeframe.
-While an attacker can't control a VPoS blockchain indefinitely without first gaining control of nearly 50% of the active stake, an attacker would likely not need quite that much active stake to have a reasonable probability of successfully attacking the system.
+For the purposes of this analysis, I'll define the *cost of an attack* on a consensus protocol as the minimum cost an attacker would have to expend, risk, or obtain in order to have a high likelihood of successfully executing an attack within a reasonable timeframe.
+The timeframe is important because an attack often cannot be sustained indefinitely.
+For example, an attacker with exactly 50% of the block-creation-power would not be able to control the blockchain indefinitely, however such an attacker still might have a reasonable probability of successfully attacking the system in a given short window of time.

+Since a blockchain consensus algorithm's purpose is almost entirely to prevent censorship attacks and double-spends, the costs and damage-potential of those attacks should define the security of a consensus protocol.
+In all the systems I have analyzed, both a censorship attack and double-spend require controlling the creation of all the blocks in the chain for a period of time (generally around an hour), and so have the same cost to perform.
+In fact, both can be done simultaneously.

+#### The Damage

+The largest amount of damage that could be done is via double-spends.
+Even a single double-spend could represent theft of a practically unbounded amount, since cryptocurrency transactions can generally spend very large amounts.
+The most effective double-spend attack would likely be one that purchases digital goods that can be delivered very quickly, such as other cryptocurrencies.
+Each double-spend could be on a deposit to an exchange that is used to buy another cryptocurrency and then withdrawn before the double-spend is executed.
+This could easily be a deposit of over $1 million worth of coins.
+Therefore a successful double spend attack with thousands of transactions could steal $1 billion or more worth of cryptocurrency.

+Secondarily, this would also disrupt thousands of transactions, which would cause minor to medium inconvenience for most harmed parties.
+You could maybe estimate that the cost of this would be maybe $10 of people's time per person, so perhaps in the tens of thousands of dollars of damage in total - nothing anywhere near the damage done by the double-spends.

+Thirdly, transactions could be censored, which would be even more of a minor inconvenience unless the censorship lasts a long time (days or weeks).
+However, a successful 51% attack might even be likely to last weeks, since it would take some time to recover and find a workaround.
+If it does last a week, a ballpark estimate of the damage done could maybe be estimated at $100 per day per censored transaction, so maybe a soft upper bound on the order of $100 million of damage.

+Lastly, the fees for transactions would likely rise substantially.
+It might even kick off a frenzy of transactions of people trying to safeguard their savings.
+Fees could rise to 10 times their previous value or more.
+This could easily cost people $100 per transaction (similar to the damage done by censorship).
+However it is mutually exclusive with censorship (if your transaction is censored, you're not paying a transaction fee).
+So this doesn't really increase the damage when considered with censorship.

+To summarize, the damage done by a very short double-spend attack could count in the billions of dollars worth of damage.
+Extending the attack might add $100 million of damage per week, but if double spends continued in that time, it would cause much more damage, potentially destroying the coin entirely.

+Because of this, I will assume that the potential damage done by a minimal-cost attack is large enough to be worth protecting against.

+#### The Cost (Defining "Security")

-There are many ways one might define a metric for security, but for the purposes of this analysis, I define "security" to mean:
+Following the above logic, for the purposes of this analysis, I define the "base security" of a particular consensus protocol to mean:

-* The lower bound on how much money an attacker would have to obtain and use (but not necessary expend) in order to get at least 1 chance per year of one of the following:
+* The lower bound on how much money an attacker would have to obtain and use (but not necessary expend) in order to get at least 1 chance per year to execute a single double-spend attack with a transaction that has followed the protocol's recommended number of confirmations for finalization.

-   * a censorship attack lasting at least 1 day, or
-   * a single double-spend attack requiring a hidden chain that ends up being longer after the protocol's recommended number of confirmations for finalization
+I'll also define the "economic security" of a consensus protocol to mean:

+* The lower bound on the net amount of money an attacker would have to expend to breach the "base security".

 In this analysis, I will be talking about security in terms of a percentage of the total coins.
-So for example, a security of 20% means that a prospective attacker would need to own wealth with a value equal to at least 20% of the cryptocurrency's coins.
+So for example, a base security of 20% means that a prospective attacker would need to own wealth with a value equal to at least 20% of the cryptocurrency's coins to execute a successful attack.
+This lets us normalize the metric so that the consensus protocols can be compared regardless of the market price of the coin.

 In Proof of Work systems, security is directly related to how much money miners spend on mining (assuming all miners have approximately equivalent efficiencies).
 In Proof of Stake systems, security is directly related to the percentage of the currency that users are using to actively mint blocks.

-Proof of Work systems have no upper bound on the theoretical security they can provide - so security numbers like 400% are possible, however in reality this would not be practical because more money would need to be spent on mining than the currency is worth.
-So Proof of Work does have practical limits to security, as we will see.
-The security of Proof of Stake coins maxes out at 50% - it is impossible for a Proof of Stake currency to have an attack-requirement of more than half the currency's coins, so 50% can be considered the holy grail of consensus protocol security.
+Proof of Work systems have no upper bound on the theoretical security they can provide - so base security numbers like 400% are possible, however in reality this would not be practical because more money would need to be spent on mining than the currency is worth.
+So Proof of Work does have practical limits to security, as I will talk about.
+The base security of a Proof of Stake coin maxes out at 50% - it is impossible for a Proof of Stake currency to have an attack-requirement of more than half the currency's coins, so 50% can be considered the holy grail of consensus protocol security.
 This 50% number is closely related to the concept of a "51% attack" - basically if 50% of a cryptocurency's block-creation power is controlled by an attacker, the attacker can control the entire chain.
 This is a fundamental fact about decentralized currencies.
-[As Charlie Lee said](https://twitter.com/SatoshiLite/status/1082491687169998848): "If a crypto can't be 51% attacked, it is permissioned and centralized."
+[As Charlie Lee said](https://twitter.com/SatoshiLite/status/1082491687169998848): "*If a crypto can't be 51% attacked, it is permissioned and centralized.*"

-In all the systems I have analyzed, both a censorship attack and double-spend require controlling all the blocks in the chain, and so have the same cost to perform.
-Therefore we can simplify this by only looking at the double-spend attack case (since that has the smaller requirement: a few blocks of chain control vs a day).
 A canonical description of the cheapest kind of attack is as follows:

 1. The attacker would gain a high percentage of block-creation power (hash power for PoW, or stake for PoS).
 2. The attacker would make a large number of purchases totaling a large value.
-3. The attacker starts mining/minting on the block at the height immediately below the block their payments were confirmed in.
+3. The attacker would start mining/minting on the block at the height immediately before the block their payments were confirmed in.
-4. As soon as the attacker irrevocably receives the products they purchased (which might happen within seconds for digital assets), the attacker releases their longer chain, causing their payments to be reversed.
+4. As soon as the attacker irrevocably receives the products they purchased (which might happen within minutes for digital assets), the attacker releases their longer chain, causing their payments to be reversed.

 This process might be more involved in some currencies, but the general plan is similar: make purchases, then revert the payments by releasing a longer blockchain that doesn't have those payments.
 The difficulty/cost of doing this depends on how difficult/costly it is to create a longer blockchain than the honest block creators.